Turkish diplomat killed in Iraq's Kurdish capital, Irbil | DW | 17.07.2019

 "We are continuing our efforts with the Iraqi authorities and local authorities to ensure that the perpetrators of the attack are found quickly," Turkish President Recep Tayyip Erdogan said on Twitter.

-Us Secretary of State Mike Pompeo condemned the killing.
-"There can be no justification for such acts of wanton violence," Pompeo said in a statement.
+US Secretary of State Mike Pompeo condemned the killing.
+"There can be no justification for such acts of wanton violence," he said in a statement.

 Witnesses in the city said roadblocks had been quickly thrown up around the Ainkawa neighborhood, which is home to the consulate and numerous restaurants.